Overview: Understanding the Notification and Finished Modules in Sequences

 Q: Will suppressed sequences still execute?

-A: Yes, the sequence will execute as designed (execution logic depends on notify link setting); only the notification is suppressed.
+A: Yes, the sequence will execute as designed (execution logic depends on "Show URL Sequence Link"setting); only the notification is suppressed.

 Q: How can I inform users about tasks if notifications are suppressed?